aleksibovellan/opnsense-suricata-nmaps/README.md

 - 3 x Suricata rules to detect most Nmap scans WITH more specific, common, or known port targets or ranges.
 (Scan types include at least: -Pn, -sS, -sT, -sU, -A, -f)
 - 4 x Suricata rules against any connection attempts to/from port 4444 TCP/UDP (MetaSploit / MeterPreter / NetCat)

-(By the way, if you are running both OPNSense/Suricata and CrowdSec at the same time, CrowdSec bans source IP addresses running Nmap scan speeds down to -T2, but not to for -T1-T0.
+(If running both OPNSense/Suricata and CrowdSec at the same time, CrowdSec bans source IP addresses running Nmap scan speeds down to -T2, but not to for -T1-T0.
 You can always whitelist your own attacking IP address for testing purposes.
 CrowdSec also ignores fragmented Nmap scans.)

 # NMAP EXAMPLES USING:   Nmap 7.9+ / Kali Linux 2023+	  VS.   OPNsense 23.1+  /  Suricata 6.0+  /  CrowdSec 1.5+  /  FreeBSD 13.1+